 Kimmelstiel-Wilson nodules, glomerular basement membrane thickening, and glomerular sclerosis, inflammation are the common pathologies seen in diabetic nephropathy.

 Increasing duration of DM, poor glycemic control, and uncontrolled hypertension are strong risk factors for the development of diabetic nephropathy (DN).
 A family history of hypertension and cardiovascular events in first-degree relatives is also a strong risk factor for developing diabetic nephropathy.
 Obesity, smoking, and hyperlipidemia are risk factors for DN.
 This, along with family clustering, suggests genetic factors could also be at play.
-Several genes including polymorphisms in angiotensin converting enzyme (ACE) and angiotensin receptor are being studied.
-Males are at higher risk for developing diabetic nephropathy.
+Several genes, including polymorphisms in angiotensin-converting enzyme (ACE) and angiotensin receptor, are being studied.
+Males are at higher risk of developing diabetic nephropathy.

 Proteinuria is the hallmark of diabetic nephropathy.
 The absence of retinopathy makes diabetic nephropathy less likely in T1DM.

-Treatment of diabetic nephropathy targets 4 areas: cardiovascular risk reduction, glycemic control, control of blood pressure, and inhibition of the renin-angiotensin system (RAS).
+Treatment of diabetic nephropathy targets four areas: cardiovascular risk reduction, glycemic control, control of blood pressure, and inhibition of the renin-angiotensin system (RAS).

 Risk-factor modification, including tobacco cessation and optimal lipid control strategies, are crucial for cardiovascular risk reduction.

-In T2DM, UKPDS (United Kingdom Prospective Diabetes Study) showed that targeting a HbA1C of 7% led to lower risk of microvascular complications including nephropathy.
+In T2DM, UKPDS (United Kingdom Prospective Diabetes Study) showed that targeting an HbA1C of 7% led to a lower risk of microvascular complications, including nephropathy.
 However, blood pressure (BP) control also led to a decrease in cardiovascular mortality.

 While RAS blockade is crucial to prevent the development of diabetic nephropathy, multiple studies show that early therapy in patients with T1DM is ineffective in preventing the development of microalbuminuria.
-However, studies including ROADMAP (Randomized Olmesartan and Diabetes Microalbuminuria Prevention) have shown that RAS blockade can prevent development of microalbuminuria in T2DM.
+However, studies, including ROADMAP (Randomized Olmesartan and Diabetes Microalbuminuria Prevention), have shown that RAS blockade can prevent the development of microalbuminuria in T2DM.